This page is for the second and current sixth Batgirl, Barbara Gordon.

 As Oracle, she was a genius, possessing extensive knowledge in numerous different fields of study, making her an adept leader, detective, computer scientist, linguist, and combatant.
 After the Joker shot her, causing her paraplegia, Barbara decided to continue fighting crime from behind the scenes.
 Although she is no longer on the field fighting criminals head to head, she has shown to be one of the most resourceful and greatest crime fighters on earth.
 Her brilliance in computer science has allowed to direct the Birds of Prey by computer; hack the most well-protected systems; guard her own equipment from infiltration; and access security cameras and footage as effective means of surveillance and to aid in her detective work, among seemingly limitless other uses.
 She has formed connections with numerous different superhero teams and individuals, often times assisting them when they require information and reference.
 Oracle also has large databases on various superheroes and villains alike, utilizing the information she has attained in her investigations.

 Barbara is also a master martial artist.
 After her paralysis, Richard Dragon trained her to fight and protect herself from the wheelchair.
 She was once able to knock away Tarantula while in her wheelchair.
 As Batgirl, Barbara was also a skilled acrobat.
 In issue #0 of her New 52 title, she says she had been taking self-defense classes since she was six.
+She is trained in boxing, Dragon Style Kung Fu, Judo, stick fighting, and many more.
+Even when crippled, she more than held her own in many fights.

 Barbara is the Bat Family member who thinks the most about the impact her actions may have on the marginalized population of Gotham.
 She wonders if the superhero game is the right path for the city.
 She goes easy on the thieves and bandits that are on this life for lack of better choices.
 She was even able to understand some villains' issues.
 To sum up, she can walk on others' shoes and reflect on her own actions, what makes her an unique member of the Bat Family.